 This Haggadah supplement was put together by the Heschel Center for Sustainability.
 It has many stories and text studies that connect the Passover story to sustainability and the environment.
 It explores our connection to the environment, the place Passover has in a modern world, and the social contexts of slavery.

 This 2 page document can be handed out to your community to inform them about the importance of higher welfare eggs and how they can look for higher welfare eggs in their grocery store.
 This document provides a good overview of higher welfare eggs if your institution is looking into making the switch from conventional […]

 Rabbi Rain Zohav, Executive Director, Jews of the Earth Home base: Washington DC Rabbi Rain Zohav has been concerned about the environment since participating in the very first Earth Day at UCLA.
 The information learned that day inspired her to undertake advocacy for a recycling center in her small town.
 After high school, she made aliyah […]

 We had a truly fantastic webinar this week and I would like to, again, thank our friend Gary Oppenheimer for his inspirational and helpful talk.
 It was a real treat.
 I encourage all of you to check out the recording if you missed it.
-Gary suggest an easy lift that would support making a big difference. […]
+Gary suggests an easy lift that could make a big difference. […]

 Know someone who is interested in the program and you want to give them a brief overview?
 This is the file for you!
 A 4-page overview of the Hazon Seal of Sustainability program that you can download and share via email / social media.
 Open to download HERE.